Sustainable Diet Tips: How to Eat Healthy While Protecting the Planet

 1. Eat More Plants

-Fruits and vegetables are loaded with essential nutrients that help us feel our best.
-And they typically have a much lower environmental impact than meat, dairy, and processed foods.
-Exceptions include fragile produce shipped thousands of miles, veggies that are grown in protected conditions (like hothouse tomatoes), and resource-intensive foods like almonds or GMO soy.
+Fruits and vegetables are rich in essential nutrients that optimize our health and typically have a much lower environmental impact compared to meat, dairy, and processed foods.
+However, some exceptions exist, including fragile produce that is shipped thousands of miles, vegetables grown in protected conditions (like hothouse tomatoes), and resource-intensive foods like almonds and GMO soy.
+By eating more locally sourced, seasonal produce, you can maximize both health benefits and sustainability.

 2. Eat More Variety

-How we eat is harming ourselves and the planet: 75% of the global food supply comes from just 12 plant and 5 animal species.
-The lack of variety in our diets puts undue pressure on ecosystems AND reduces global food security.
-Try building colorful plates to enjoy a more nutritious, flavorful and eco-friendly meal.
-And don’t be afraid to experiment with unique, locally available foods!
+Our food choices are harming both our health and the planet: 75% of the global food supply comes from just 12 plant and 5 animal species.
+This lack of variety in our diets exerts pressure on critical ecosystems and threatens global food security.
+To create a more nutritious, flavorful, and eco-friendly meal, try building colorful plates filled with a variety of whole foods.
+And don’t be afraid to try unique, locally available ingredients!

 3. Reduce Your Food Waste